Caume/HerraduraKEx/README.md

 The Herradura Assymetric Encryption scheme is as follows (i = P/4, r = P-i):
 1) Alice and Bob obtain a shared value (PSV) with the HKEX protocol

 		Alice: PSV = FA  = HKEX_with_Bob (A,B,r,i)
 		Bob:   PSV = FA2 = HKEX_with_Alice (A2,B2,r,i)

-2) Alice encrypts plaintext Pl using FSCX_REVOLVE function with Pl XOR PSV XOR A as parameter 1, B as parameter 2 and i as parameter 3, and sends the encrypted result, E, to Bob.
+2) Alice encrypts cleatext C using FSCX_REVOLVE function with C XOR PSV XOR A as parameter 1, B as parameter 2 and i as parameter 3, and sends the encrypted result, E, to Bob.

-	Alice: sends to Bob E = FSCX_REVOLVE(Pl XOR PSV XOR A, B, 16)
+		Alice: sends to Bob E = FSCX_REVOLVE(C XOR PSV XOR A, B, 16)

-3) Bob decrypts E sith FSCX_REVOLVE, with E as parameter 1, B2 as parameter 2, and r as parameter 3, xoring the result with A2.
+3) Bob decrypts E with FSCX_REVOLVE, with E as parameter 1, B2 as parameter 2, and r as parameter 3, xoring the result with A2.

-	Bob: decrypts E so that Pl2 = FSCX_REVOLVE(E,B2,48) XOR A2
+		Bob: decrypts E so that C2 = FSCX_REVOLVE(E,B2,48) XOR A2, where C == C2
-	where pl == pl2

 The security of the HAEN protocol relies on the security of HKEX.
 It should be noted that, as with other encryption protocols, repeated use of the key material for subsecuent encryptions might leak information.
 It is recomended to have a prearranged way to change PSV with each subsequent encryption (e.g. incrementing PSV with each subsequent encryption, similar to the CTR encryption mode with symmetric encryption algorithms).

-Also note that although keys are assymetric in HAEN, since you can decrypt with both keys (e.g. Alice can decrypt again E with Pl = FSCX_REVOLVE(E,B,48) XOR A XOR PSV).
-Therefore, it can't be used directly for public key encryption.
+Also note that although keys are assymetric in HAEN, it can't be used directly for public key encryption since you can decrypt with both keys (e.g. Alice can decrypt again E with C = FSCX_REVOLVE(E,B,48) XOR A XOR PSV).